Aegle marmelos: In culture

 In the traditional practice of the Hindu and Buddhist religions by people of the Newar culture of Nepal, the bael tree is part of a fertility ritual for girls known as the Bel Bibaaha.
 Girls are "married" to the bael fruit; as long as the fruit is kept safe and never cracks, the girl can never become widowed, even if her human husband dies.
 This is a ritual that guarantees the high status of widows in the Newar community compared to other women in Nepal.

+The fruit appears in the Buddhist scriptures as the Daddabha Jataka (J 322).
+In it, the Buddha tells an early version of the Henny Penny story, in which a hare is frighted by the fruit falling on a palm leaf.